Internships & Co-ops

 - Their email address is not "company affiliated", they use yahoo.com, gmail,com, etc., the types of emails anyone can get instantly.
 These are not legitimate.

-- It’s a sales-related job and the pay is based on commission.
+- The pay is based solely on commission.

 - The offices are in a questionable location, such as a warehouse area or a person’s home.

-- Your instincts indicate something is not right, trust them.
+- If your instincts indicate something is not right, trust them. (or ask us)

 - You get vague answers to your questions about the work you’d be doing.